lse-st446/lse-st446.github.io/index.md

 The lecture will provide an overview of cloud services provided by Google including TensorFlow, vision API, translation API, video intelligence API, cloud ML engine, and managed TensorFlow at scale.

 *Lab*: **Using APIs for solving AI tasks**
-* TBD
+* g.co/codelabs assignment

 ---
 #### Week 11.
 Numerical computations using dataflow graphs

-In our last lecture, we will introduce the basic concepts of performing numerical computations using data flow graphs.
-In such settings, the graph nodes represent mathematical operations, while the graph edges represent the multidimensional data arrays that flow between them.
-We will explain the architecture of Tensorflow, an open source library for numerical computations using data flow graphs.
-We will go over the the use case of learning a deep neural network, taking the basic architecture of a feedforward deep neural network.
+In our last lecture, we introduce basic concepts of performing numerical computations using data flow graphs.
+In such settings, the graph nodes represent mathematical operations, while the graph edges represent multidimensional data arrays that flow between them.
+We explain the architecture of Tensorflow, an open source library for numerical computations using data flow graphs.
+We go over the the use case of learning a deep neural network, taking the basic architecture of a feedforward deep neural network.

 *Readings*:
 * TensorFlow [API docs](https://www.tensorflow.org/api_docs/)